 The bone that has been grafted is most commonly a combination freeze-dried bone, artificial synthetic bone and your own bone.
 Because of this you may have two post-surgical wounds: the donor site and the recipient site.

-Be sure to take the prescribed antibiotics as directed to help prevent infection
+Be sure to take the prescribed antibiotics as directed to help prevent infection.
+This may include a mouth rinse that has been prescribed to swish twice daily.

 Keeping your mouth clean after surgery is essential to reduce the risk of infection.
 Start salt water rinses the day following your procedure.
 Use one-half teaspoon of salt dissolved in an 8 ounce glass of warm water and gently rinse with portions of the solution, taking five minutes to use the entire glassful.
 Repeat as often as you like, but at least four to five times daily and always after eating for the next five days.